2020PB/police-brutality/reports/Oregon.md

 ### Federal officers fire tear gas in response to fire | July 24th

-In response to a small trash fire started by protesters, federal officers fire a considerable amount of tear gas at the fence, much of it landing on the officers' own side.
+In response to a small trash fire started by protesters in the District Courthouse fence, federal officers fire a considerable amount of tear gas at the fence, much of it landing on the officers' own side.

 tags: less-lethal, protester, shoot, tear-gas

 id: or-portland-146

-geolocation:
+geolocation: 45.5158255,-122.6768183

 **Links**